How to Cook Lamb: Step-by-Step Guide for Tender, Juicy Results

 Perfectly cooked vs overcooked lamb comparison

 Most issues come from either improper temperature control or incorrect spice timing.
-Master these two elements, and you'll consistently get great results.
+Master these two elements within their specific contexts, and you'll consistently get great results.

 5 Foolproof Lamb Recipes to Try Tonight